HONOUR BASED VIOLENCE

 This is not a crime which is perpetrated by men only, often female relatives will incite and assist.
 Younger relatives are sometimes put forward to undertake the abuse as a way to ensure older family members are protected.
 Sometimes contract killers will also be employed.

-It is thought that there are approximately 12 reported honour killings each year in the UK.
+It is estimated that there are at least a dozen reported honour killings each year in the UK.